-The Board is pleased to present the report on the environmental, social and governance ("ESG") issues (this "Report") in relation to the Group's businesses for the year ended 31 December 2022 in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.
+The Board is pleased to present the report on the environmental, social and governance ("ESG") issues (this "Report") in relation to the Group's businesses for the year ended 31 December 2023 in accordance with the Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") in Appendix C2 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.

 In full compliance with the disclosure obligation and in accordance to the materiality towards each of the businesses, the Group decided to include all of its major entities and businesses in this Report, i.e. Beijing Benywave Wireless Communication Co., Ltd.\ (北京百納威爾無線通訊設備有限公司) ("Beijing Benywave") and Vital Mobile (HK) Limited ("Vital HK"), our major subsidiaries based in Beijing and Hong Kong respectively, in order to reflect our ESG performance in the past year more comprehensively.
-As compared to the same report for the year ended 31 December 2021 (i.e. previous year), the scope of this report remained the same.
-Unless otherwise stated, the reporting period is 1 January 2022 to 31 December 2022 (the "Reporting Period").
-The Board considers that we have complied with the (a) mandatory disclosure requirements; and (b) "comply or explain" provisions of the Environmental, Social and Governance Reporting Guide for the year ended 31 December 2022.
+As compared to the same report for the year ended 31 December 2022 (i.e. previous year), the scope of this report remained the same.
+Unless otherwise stated, the reporting period is 1 January 2023 to 31 December 2023 (the "Reporting Period").
+The Board considers that we have complied with the (a) mandatory disclosure requirements; and (b) "comply or explain" provisions of the ESG Reporting Guide for the year ended 31 December 2023.